How Long To Keep Divorce Papers: Forever (6 Reasons Why)

 Legal experts recommend that individuals keep divorce decrees forever, even once the other party is deceased.
 However, all other documents can be shredded after three years as they are unlikely to be used again.
 This is another example of how scanning certain documents and storing them electronically is useful, especially for documents that may need to be referenced later but will not require certified copies.

-Do You Need Divorce Papers to Remarry?
+Do You Need Divorce Papers To Remarry?

-Some individuals wondering how long to keep divorce papers for may be thinking about getting remarried.
+Some individuals wondering how long to keep divorce papers may be thinking about getting remarried.
 The divorce decree as well as some details of the divorce, such as whether or not the former spouse is still living will be needed in order to get remarried.
 This alone is a great reason to keep track of these documents.

 Keep in mind that marriage laws vary from state to state, although most states require that individuals have certified copies of their divorce decree in order for their new marriage to get finalized, other states will not require documentation.